mkrogemann/couchdb_connector/README.md

 All create and update operations expect valid JSON documents.
 All read operations return JSON strings exactly as they come from CouchDB.

+The connector also offers functions to manage users and admins.

+Basic access authentication (basic auth) is now also supported.

 ## Supported platforms

 This library has been tested on Elixir 1.1.1 and 1.2.4 with CouchDB 1.6.1.